Dupont2001/BIManalyst_g_24/A4/README.md

 This focus on structural load calculations is relevant for engineers and designers aiming to ensure the safety and efficiency of building structures.
 Proper load calculations contribute to the structural integrity of a building, ensuring that it can withstand applied forces while remaining energy-efficient.
 Additionally, accurate load calculations help building owners and stakeholders make informed decisions on materials and design, potentially lowering material costs and enhancing sustainability through optimized structural design.

 # Guide:
-This is a guide on how to install Blender and Blender Add-ons.
+This is a guide on how to install _**Blender**_ and _**Blender Add-ons**_.
 Additionally, we'll demonstrate how to use a script on an IFC file in Blender BIM.

 1. Download and install Blender:

-* First you have to download Blender, which is a free and open-source program for 3D authoring.

-* Blender works on Linux, Mac, and Windows.
+First you have to download [Blender](https://www.blender.org/download/), which is a free and open-source program for 3D authoring.
+Blender works on Linux, Mac, and Windows.
 You need to choose your preference.

 * Once you have downloaded Blender, click on the completed download and open the Blender setup.